bayyangjie/Data-Warehouse-Project/README.md

 Integration: Combination of the data from all the sources into a data model to understand relationships between the source tables

 ## Tools used
-Draw.io: Creating data diagrams (i.e data models, data architecture, data flow)
+Draw.io: Design data architecture, models, flows, and diagrams.

-MS SQL: SQL Queries
+MS SQL: GUI for managing and interacting with databases.

+Github: Code documentation and description of different phases of the Data Warehouse creation.